TheRealSheBoss/COVID-19-MODELLING/README.md

 //
 **SIMULATION: THE PROGRESSIVE ACCEPTANCE OF VACCINATIONS DURING THE COVID-19 CRISES IN BRISTOL:**
 1. A class containing several reusable functions was created
-2. Population was set to 10,000 and it could be extrapolated to fit a larger population
+2. Population was set to 10,000 and it could be extrapolated to fit a larger population (The population density in the raw dataset was extremely heavy and led to RunTime errors and poor indexing, hence the choice for an arbitrary figure)
 3. Parameters representing infected persons, as well as the first, second and third dose of the vaccine were set
 4. The first_wave() function is responsible for depicting how the infections spread through iterations, after it had been initialized to zero.
 It initializes our plot with the set population of 10,000.
 The **GOLDEN SPIRAL METHOD** discussed on stackoverflow: https://stackoverflow.com/questions/9600801/evenly-distributing-n-points-on-a-sphere was the principle behind the sections witnessed in the polar plot.